A SHORT HISTORY OF WEAPONS

 17th Century Weapons

 Apart from artillery there were two branches of an army.
-The cavalry were usually armed with wheelock pistols and sabres.
-They were protected by back plates, breastplates and helmets.
+The cavalry was usually armed with wheel lock pistols and sabers.
+They were protected by back plates, breastplates, and helmets.
 The infantry consisted of men armed with muskets and those armed with pikes.
 A musket took a long time to reload and the soldiers were very vulnerable while they did so.
 Therefore they were protected by men with pikes (a weapon like a long spear).
-In theory there were two musketeers to each pike man.
-The pike men usually had a steel helmet but musketeers did not usually wear armour.
+In theory, there were two musketeers to each pikeman.
+The pikemen usually had a steel helmet but musketeers did not usually wear armor.

 19th Century Weapons